This Healthy Sweet Potato Pudding is a super yummy and healthy treat. It tastes just like pie filling and contains only two simple ingredients!

 Ingredients in Healthy Sweet Potato Pudding

 To make this simple and healthy dessert, all you need is Greek yogurt and mashed roasted sweet potatoes.
 I like to use vanilla Greek yogurt from Siggis, which has great flavor but not a ton of added sugar, but you can use a brand you like as well.
 If you’d rather use plain Greek yogurt, that’s fine too—just sweeten to taste with a little maple syrup.
-The sweet potatoes are often really sweet so you may not need much!
-And of you can top it with a little sprinkle of pumpkin pie spice or cinnamon.

 Can I make this dairy-free?